ZigFisher/glutinium/littlewire/README.md

 Usage
 =====

-You can run this command on router (Bricket, etc.):
+You can run this command for flash Digispark on router (Bricket, etc.):

 	micronucleus --run --type intel-hex /usr/share/little-wire/digispark_t85_littlewire_v13.hex